Evaluating Multilingual BERT for Estonian: Conclusions

 \section{Conclusions}

 In this work, we compared multilingual BERT and BERT-like models with non-contextual baseline models on several downstream NLP tasks.
-For most tasks, multilingual models outperformed the previously proposed task-specific models, XLM-RoBERTa achieving the highest scores on all the experimental tasks, while DistilmBERT performed the worst overall.
+For all tasks, multilingual models outperformed the previously proposed task-specific models, with XLM-RoBERTa achieving the highest scores on all experimental tasks, while DistilmBERT performed the worst overall.
 Based on these results we can recommend using the XLM-RoBERTa as a basis for neural NLP models for Estonian.
-Considering the results from previous works comparing multilingual BERT with language-specific BERT models \cite{nozza2020mask,virtanen2019multilingual}, further performance gains can be obtained from training monolignual BERT for Estonian, in particular following the RoBERTa guidelines \cite{liu2019roberta}.
+Considering the results from previous works comparing multilingual BERT with language-specific BERT models \cite{nozza2020mask,virtanen2019multilingual}, further performance gains can be obtained from training monolingual BERT for Estonian, in particular following the RoBERTa guidelines \cite{liu2019roberta}.